US: Chapter 11

 In a pre-packaged bankruptcy case, the company negotiates the terms of a plan of reorganisation and solicits votes from creditors before the petition date and, in doing so, expedites the Chapter 11 process.
-The bankruptcy petition is filed along with the plan of reorganisation and disclosure statement.
-The debtor usually seeks an expedited hearing to consider the adequacy of the disclosure statement and confirmation of the Chapter 11 plan.
+The bankruptcy petition is filed along with the creditor-approved plan of reorganisation and disclosure statement.
+The bankruptcy case implements the accepted plan.
 Pre-packaged cases generally occur in situations in which only financial claims are being compromised (and, therefore, are entitled to vote), and other claims, such as trade creditors, are unimpaired.
-Pre-packaged Chapter 11 cases can be very speedy once filed, but there may be lengthy negotiations prior to filing.
+Pre-packaged Chapter 11 cases can be very speedy once filed, but there are often lengthy negotiations prior to filing.
 Much of the work necessary for a Chapter 11 pre-packaged plan can be done in parallel with the company’s efforts to effectuate a successful out-of-court restructuring, such as an exchange offer.
 Entering Chapter 11 with a creditor-approved plan affords more certainty of outcome and allows the company to better control its messaging to key parties about the restructuring and the company’s future business strategy.

 In a pre-negotiated (or pre-arranged) bankruptcy, the company has obtained the support of its major constituent creditors in the form of a term sheet or restructuring support agreement, but does not solicit votes on a plan until after the petition date.
 A pre-negotiated bankruptcy can vary widely in the degree of negotiation and the pre-filing commitment from various constituents.

 In a freefall situation, a company enters Chapter 11 without any formal agreement with its key constituents on a strategic plan for restructuring or emergence from bankruptcy.
-A freefall bankruptcy may be unsettling to a debtor's trade creditors and employees, for example, because there is less certainty regarding the outcome, but the company is able to take advantage of the various benefits and protections afforded by Chapter 11, such as the ability to reject burdensome contracts, obtain financing, or sell assets free and clear of existing liens and claims, for example.
+A freefall bankruptcy may be unsettling to a debtor’s trade creditors and employees, for example, because there is less certainty regarding the outcome, but the company is able to take advantage of the various benefits and protections afforded by Chapter 11, such as the ability to reject burdensome contracts, obtain financing, or sell assets free and clear of existing liens and claims, for example.

 In a liquidating Chapter 11 case, the company conducts an orderly wind-down of its business and sale of its assets.
-While a company may file a Chapter 7 petition for liquidation with the appointment of a Chapter 7 trustee to run the process, Chapter 11 liquidation permits management and employees familiar with the business to maintain control of the wind-down process and thereby maximise the value of the assets for the benefit of the creditors, rather than having the process conducted by a trustee.
+While a company may file a Chapter 7 petition for liquidation with the appointment of a Chapter 7 trustee to run the process, Chapter 11 liquidation permits management and employees familiar with the business to maintain control of the wind-down process and thereby maximise the value of the assets for the benefit of the creditors.

 The Bankruptcy Code permits a foreign debtor with an insolvency proceeding pending outside the United States to bring an ancillary proceeding under Chapter 15 of the Bankruptcy Code for the purpose of receiving assistance from the US bankruptcy court.
 Chapter 15 was enacted in 2005 after the US adopted the UN Model Law on Cross-Border Insolvency promulgated by the United Nations Commission on International Trade Law.
 Since its inception, Chapter 15 filings have been increasing, reflecting the increasingly global economy, from five filings in 2005 to 139 for the 12-month period ending 30 June 2019.3 While a more fulsome discussion of Chapter 15 is outside the scope of this chapter, it is important to highlight the differences between Chapter 11 and Chapter 15 for a foreign debtor seeking to commence a bankruptcy case in the United States.